paigealfred/Splunk-to-Elastic-Pipeline-via-Cribl-Stream/README.md

 ---

-### Step 13 – Elastic API Key Confirmed Active (cribl-ingest)
+### Step 13 – Elastic API Key Confirmed Active
-Confirmed the `cribl-ingest` API key status as **Active** in Elastic Stack Management.
-The encoded key value was visible and confirmed ready for use in the Cribl destination authentication configuration.
+Confirmed the `cribl-ingest` API key status as **Active** in Elastic Stack Management with the encoded key value visible and ready for use in the Cribl destination authentication configuration.

 ![13-elastic-api-key-confirmed](13-elastic-api-key-confirmed.png)